SoftInstigate/restheart-website/learn/request-transformers.md

 ```

-Or course, the class of the custom transformer must be added to the java
+Or course, the class of the custom checker must be added to the java
 classpath.
+See (How to package custom code)[/learn/custom-code-packaging-howto] for more information.

 For example, RESTHeart could be started with the following command: